New Research coming up: Management of frit fly in golf courses

 HGCSA Annual Educational Seminar October 2017.

-Registration for the 2017 Landscape Industry Council of Hawaii (LICH) Conference and Trade Show is now open.
-Please visit https://www.hawaiiscape.com/conference/ for details of registration and seminar topics.
+2017 Landscape Industry Council of Hawaii (LICH) Conference and Trade Show was held in Blaisdell Center on October 5, 2017.
+Please visit https://www.hawaiiscape.com/conference/ for details of seminar topics.

 Continuing.
 State-wide Turf Pest Management Survey.
 This state-wide survey targeting turf/green professionals in Hawaii intends to identify the updated turf pest managment challanges and educational needs.
 Survey results will provide valuable information for the Turfgrass Management Program at University of Hawaii at Manoa to establish working priorities in service of the turf/green industry in Hawaii.